-Under ordinary circumstances, organizations are best guided by feedback from customers and their behavior – but these are not ordinary circumstances.
+Under ordinary circumstances, organizations are best guided by feedback from customers and their behaviour – but these are not ordinary circumstances.
 It is probable that the customer will not know best, given the full implications of a COVID-19 world are yet to unfold.
 In addition, the overall chaos in the underserved segments that our companies operate in is compounded by noise, fear, and myths.
 In the past, we have seen that the implications of unusual environmental factors are often acknowledged in hindsight and with a lag by our customer segments (both individuals and SMEs) – by such time it is often too late for companies to intervene or respond in a meaningful way.

 In the current scenario, the chaos is further amplified for a lot of reasons: